athenasaurav/Rasa_Haystack_DB/README.md

 ```
 Change the Following : Line no 9 : ```connector.MyIO.senderidInput:``` to ```connector.MyIO.exampleInput:```

 Step 6) Save and Exit.
-Voila Your Custom REST API Endpoint is ready to be deployed.
+Your Custom REST API Endpoint is ready to be deployed.

-Step 7).
-Rebuild and Restart the docker
+Step 7) Rebuild and Restart the docker

 ```
 docker-compose down
 docker-compose build
 docker-compose up -d
 ```
+Step 8) Now you can send POST request to ```http://ip:5005/webhooks/example/webhook```